UN (band)

-UN (also known as United N-generation) was a Korean musical group from South Korea under NH Media (then NH Planning).
+UN (also known as United N-generation) was a South Korean musical group under NH Media (then NH Planning).
 It consisted of two members: Choi Jung-won and Kim Jeong-hoon.
-They released 5 albums from 2000 to 2005.
+They released five albums from 2000 to 2005.
 "For a Lifetime", a single from their first album, was their first significant hit.

 Information

-In 1999, the two members, who are both from the top universities in Korea, formed UN but it wasn't until June 2000 that they released their first album.
+In 1999, the two members, both from top universities in Korea, formed UN but it was not until June 2000 that they released their first album.

-In September 2005, 5 years after their debut and 5 albums later, their management agency, Laful Entertainment, announced that the duo would disband after the expiration of their contract.
+In September 2005, five years after their debut and five albums later, their management agency, Laful Entertainment, announced that the duo would disband after the expiration of their contract.